 Not only is he totally stoked about Star Wars everything, but he genuinely loves the gameplay and the cinematic breaks.
 The gameplay is just much more fun and with better graphics and he really loves that his favorite characters are in the game.
 He goes back and forth from playing to watching the show.
 Then, after all that, he lugs his characters around the house and plays with them.
 It’s an epic Star Wars battle in our home at any given moment, and I’m okay with that.

-Toy Box Expansion and Exclusive King Mickey Kingdom Hearts Costume
+Toy Box Expansion and the Exclusive King Mickey Kingdom Hearts Costume

 Disney Infinity Next